-Where an occupant agency pays for fit-out costs that will be reimbursed by DEPW from its lease incentives funds, DEPW will recognise the PP&E in this situation.
-Occupant agencies should recognise a receivable from DEPW as monies are spent on the fit-outs and reduce the receivable when reimbursements are received.
-Occupant agencies should not be recognising expense or revenue for fit-out costs that the agency knows it will be reimbursed for by DEPW.
+Illustrative Example 1.
+The occupant agency pays for fit-out costs that will be reimbursed by DEPW from its lease incentives funds.

+Accounting Consequence: DEPW should recognise the fit-out asset along with a payable for the reimbursement.
+The occupant agency records a receivable from DEPW as monies are spent on the fit-outs and reduces the receivable when reimbursement is received.
+The occupant agency does not recognise any expense or revenue for the fit-out costs that will be reimbursed by DEPW.